c0dysharma/howsky/README.md

 ## Introduction
 You can find following details of today.
 I use Openweathermap API for the info

--Temperature
+-Temperature(min, max, average)

 -Humidity

--Pressure ...and many more
+-Pressure

+-Latitude And Longitude

 With you City Name, Zipcode, City ID or Latitude and Longitude